OENOTEL

 | Cornell University | Instructor: Dana Cupkova |

-Oenotel explores ranges of experiential fusions between a hotel and wine tasting.
-Investigating performative variations within the standardization of hotel typology, we propose programmatic incorporation of wine tasting and the promotion of wine production from the Finger Lakes region.
-In the City of Ithaca the needs for hotel accommodation fluctuate rapidly according to the season and academic calendar.
-This enables us to rethink organizational and occupational balance between private habitation and public use of the hotel spaces.
-The goal is to challenge the normative character of a hotel type, while exploiting its repetitive nature.
-Hotels are highly repetitive building types, often resulting in developer defined and economy driven solutions.
-Very little attention is directed towards any site specificity and temporal use as potential agents to drive internal and external organization and programmatic hybridization.
-Despite for our desire for variation, we accept a need for repetition as a viable material and economic solution to the reality of building construction.
-This studio seeks to understand repetitive nature of modularity as a malleable organizational method which can generate a greater systemic responsiveness to any deviation from the standard type and allows one to speculate about alternative models for temporary habitation, which could support public urban spaces for the community at large.
+Oenotel represents the typological and experiential fusion of a hotel and wine tasting.
+Focused on creating variation within the standardization of hotel typologies, it creatively promotes wine production from the Finger Lakes region.
+In the City of Ithaca, the demand for hotel accommodations fluctuates rapidly with the seasons and academic calendar.
+This fluctuation prompts a rethinking of the organizational and occupational balance between private habitation and public use of hotel spaces.
+The goal is to challenge the normative characteristics of hotel design while leveraging its repetitive nature.
+Hotels, as inherently repetitive building types, are often shaped by developer-driven, economy-focused solutions that overlook site specificity and temporal use.
+However, these factors hold significant potential to inform both internal and external organization and programmatic hybridization.
+While variation is desirable, the necessity of repetition is recognized as a viable material and economic strategy in building construction.
+The aim is to explore greater systemic responsiveness to deviations from standard hotel typologies, thus informing new models of temporary habitation that also support public urban spaces for the broader community.

 | STUDENTS: Andrew Heumann, Peter Levins, Hugo Lemes, Jae Hee Lee, Karl Tsui, Walker Smith-Williams, Patricia Echeverria |